Is Bipolar Disorder a Disability?

 If you have bipolar or love someone who does, you may wonder whether the condition gets classed as a disability in the United States.

-Is Bipolar Classed as a Disability?
+Is Bipolar Classed as a Disability with the ADA?

 The Americans with Disability Act (ADA) defines a disability as any physical or mental issue limiting at least one major life activity, such as attending school or going to work.
 When bipolar affects a person’s ability to participate in significant parts of their lives, it is classed as a disability.